How the Police Officer Exam Works in South Dakota

 Ethics, use of force, community interaction

-Police Officer Salary in South Dakota
+Salary and Long-Term Compensation in South Dakota

 How to Score at the Top of the Eligibility List

-Learn the question types before you practice
+Learn the written categories before you start drilling

-Premium prep
+Premium prep bundle

-Police Officer Exam Prep Bundle — $7.99
+Police Officer Exam Prep Bundle for South Dakota candidates

 Frequently Asked Questions

-How do I apply for a police officer position in South Dakota?
+How do I apply for a police officer position in South Dakota?+

-How long is the South Dakota police officer eligibility list valid?
+How long is the South Dakota police officer eligibility list valid?+

-Does South Dakota give veterans preference on civil service exams?
+Does South Dakota give veterans preference on civil service exams?+